Heritage Barbecue's diner spinoff inside a vintage Quonset hut: brisket barbacoa in a former diesel shop.

 Filipino-American Specials—rotating, depends on the day.
 Garlitos's lineage shows here.
 Ask the server what's on.

-Location: 730 N Poinsettia St, Santa Ana (French Park) · Hours: Lunch Thu–Sat 11am–3pm, Dinner Fri–Sat 5pm–9pm · Reservations: Walk-in primarily, OpenTable for select hours · Parking: Street parking on Poinsettia and surrounding French Park blocks · Best time: Friday lunch — full kitchen, smaller crowd than Saturday
+Location: 730 N Poinsettia St, Santa Ana (French Park) · Hours: Thu–Sun 8am–3pm, no dinner service currently · Reservations: Walk-ins welcome, OpenTable for brunch · Parking: Street parking on Poinsettia and surrounding French Park blocks · Best time: Friday lunch — full kitchen, smaller crowd than Saturday

 Hours are the real friction point.
-The kitchen is closed four days a week, which means if you don't plan around the schedule you'll show up to a closed Quonset hut.
+The kitchen is closed Monday through Wednesday and there is no dinner service, which means if you don't plan around the daytime schedule you'll show up to a closed Quonset hut.
 Service can be slow during the lunch crush — this isn't fast-food diner volume.
 And French Park parking gets tight on weekends.
 None of that should stop you, but go in knowing the rules.